-The cloud is making a leap forward
+The cloud is leaping forward

 Analysts predict that cloud services will have a compound annual growth rate of 23.5 percent per year in the years to come.
 Although cloud adoption in the finance sector initially lagged behind other sectors, like HR, sales or marketing, it’s now catching up.
 With the cloud market about to reach maturity, larger organizations will continue their transition to the cloud to leverage new cloud-based applications as well as retire old technology.
 Cost reduction will also no longer be the main reason behind moving to the cloud.
 Executives will realize that the cloud can serve as a springboard for innovation and process transformation, increasing business agility.